Zimbabwean diaspora: United States

 Zimbabwean Americans are Americans of Zimbabwean ancestry or birth.
 The American Community Survey of 2017 estimated the Zimbabwean American population to number 30,000, a figure that notably increased from a decade earlier.
 Similar to neighbouring South Africa, Zimbabwe was traditionally a destination of immigrants from Europe and Africa beginning in the late 19th century and lasting until the mid to late 20th century.
 As a result, few Zimbabweans lived in the US prior to the late 1970s, with most preferring South Africa, the UK and Australia instead.

 There are various conflicting figures on the exact number of Zimbabweans in the US.
 The RAND Corporation estimated in 2000 that there were 100,000 in the state of New York alone.
 In contrast, a 2008 estimate from the Association of Zimbabweans Based Abroad put the population of Zimbabweans in the whole US at just 45,000.
 They make up just a small part of the Zimbabwean diaspora compared to the larger communities in South Africa and the United Kingdom.
 Many Zimbabweans who emigrate, particularly those with British, Malawian, Portuguese, Greek, and Mozambiquean ancestry hold or are eligible for dual citizenship, which makes determining their exact numbers difficult.
 Despite this, the vast majority of Zimbabweans identify both with their nationality and country of origin.

 The history of Zimbabwean emigration to the United States is very recent.
-Before 1980, the few Zimbabweans that left the country migrated to other the United Kingdom or South Africa.
+Before 1980, the few Zimbabweans that left the country migrated to either the United Kingdom or South Africa.
 The emergence of serious economic and political problems beginning in the 1990s, led to a significant wave of emigration, which included large numbers of well-educated professionals, particularly in the medical field and students who began to seek out the US as an alternative destination.

 Most Zimbabweans find it relatively easy to adapt to life in large cities in the United States, thanks to their English usage, cosmopolitan lifestyle and a multicultural society that makes it easier to adapt to American life.
 In addition, the high value that is given to higher education has led many Zimbabwean students to migrate to the United States to continue their university studies there.
 Most Zimbabweans established themselves in New York City, the Washington, D.C., area, Southern California and Texas.
 Other notable centers of the Zimbabwean American population are New Jersey; Greater Philadelphia; the Bay Area; Atlanta; Massachusetts and Indiana.
 Sharing a similar history, culture and lifestyle, many Zimbabweans and South Africans have formed close bonds in the US and tend to live in similar communities with many forming associations and sharing family ties.
 Indeed, South Africans and Zimbabweans are among the most skilled and professionally employed immigrants in the US today, with nearly 60 per cent of them holding a bachelor's degree or higher based on a 2005 study.
 Despite this there are evident economic disparities between long settled citizens and recent arrivals with few ties to North America.